Who can resist the combination of mint and chocolate? They combine beautifully in these delightful chocolate mint macarons.

 - Gel food coloring

-- Blend the almond flour and powdered sugar in a food processor or blender.
+- Process almond flour and powdered sugar in a blender or food processor to remove chunks.

 Why do my macaron shells crack?

 French macarons shells can crack due to a variety of reasons.
 Some of them may be: